Menu

 Commentary on AB 1775

-Friday, February 13, 2015 8:44 PM | Anonymous
+Friday, February 13, 2015 8:44 PM | Deleted user

 As the editor of the newsletter and a therapist who has worked with both victims and youthful sexual offenders, I have another perspective I would like to add to the discussion of AB 1775.
 I too am very concerned, as others have expressed, about the impact of reporting requirements which put therapists in the position of being informants and require reporting behavior that does not directly involve an identifiable victim and which could deleteriously affect the therapeutic relationship.